wortback/DiaLogUE/README.md

 ---

 Created for the **DiaLogUE** Unreal Engine dialogue plugin to improve the authoring experience.
+Link: https://github.com/wortback/DialogueSystem

 ---